← All claims

 2024 · Cellular Reprogramming

-animal supports moderate Gene-therapy OSK partial reprogramming extends lifespan and reverses age-related changes in aged wild-type mice; replication, mouse-only
+animal supports low Gene-therapy OSK partial reprogramming extends lifespan and reverses age-related changes in aged wild-type mice; replication, mouse-only

 Jones